-Contrary to what the Fifth Circuit thought, the current record indicates that the Texas law does regulate speech when applied in the way the parties focused on below-when applied, that is, to prevent Facebook (or YouTube) from using its content-moderation standards to remove, alter, organize, prioritize, or disclaim posts in its News Feed (or homepage).
+The record indicates that the Texas law does regulate speech when applied to prevent Facebook (or YouTube) from using its content-moderation standards to remove, alter, organize, prioritize, or disclaim posts in its News Feed (or homepage).
 The law prevents exactly the kind of editorial judgments this Court has previously held to receive First Amendment protection.
 It prevents a platform from compiling the third-party speech it wants in the way it wants, and thus from offering the expressive product that most reflects its own views and priorities.
-The law-in that specific application-is unlikely to withstand First Amendment scrutiny.
+The law-in that application-is unlikely to withstand First Amendment scrutiny.
 Texas justified the law as necessary to balance the mix of speech on Facebook's News Feed and similar platforms; and Texas officials passed it because they thought those feeds skewed against politically conservative voices.
 But it is no job for government to decide what counts as the right balance of private expression-to "un-bias" what it thinks biased, rather than to leave such judgments to speakers and their audiences.
 That principle works for social-media platforms as it does for others.
 In sum, there is much work to do below on both these cases, given the facial nature of NetChoice's challenges.

 The term "social media platforms" typically refers to websites and mobile apps that allow users to upload content-messages, pictures, videos, and so on-to share with others.
 Those viewing the content can react to it, comment on it, or share it themselves.
 The biggest social-media companies-like Facebook and YouTube-host a staggering amount of content.
 Facebook users share more than 100 billion messages every day.
 And YouTube sees more than 500 hours of video uploaded every minute.
 In the face of that deluge, the major platforms cull and organize uploaded posts in a variety of ways.
 A user does not see everything-even everything from the people she follows-in reverse-chronological order.
 The platforms will have removed some content entirely; ranked or otherwise prioritized what remains; and sometimes added warnings or labels.
-Of relevance here, Facebook and YouTube make some of those decisions in conformity with content-moderation policies they call Community Standards and Community Guidelines.
+Facebook and YouTube make some of those decisions in conformity with content-moderation policies they call Community Standards and Community Guidelines.
 Those rules list the subjects or messages the platform prohibits or discourages-say, pornography, hate speech, or misinformation on select topics.
 The rules thus lead Facebook and YouTube to remove, disfavor, or label various posts based on their content.